|Chapter 32 (1972) pt 4

-Who knew in five years from now the swamp would be gone, and in its
+Who knew that five years from now, the swamp would be gone, and in its

 One day, Harmony decided to come with me, and I showed her the old rowboat.

-To get to it you had to walk through a lengthy maze of trampled reeds,
+To get to it, you had to walk through a long maze of trampled reeds, or

 There wasn’t much left to see, but somehow it remained.
 The bottom had pretty